vaish1999/Tone-generator/README.md

 # Tone-generator
-This repositary will help you to generate your desired musical tone.
+This repository will help you to generate your desired musical tone.
 I have generated the musical tone for our beloved National Anthem.

 ## Pre-requissites:
 1. Install tones library. (ignore, if already installed)